 \subsection{Algorithm Performance Evaluation}

-We evaluate the proposed slice-based normalization algorithm within the NeurLZ framework, which employs a U-Net-based neural network architecture.
-In this evaluation, the original global normalization is replaced by the proposed slice-based method, as described in Section~\ref{sec:operator_fusion}.
-Experiments are conducted on three representative scientific datasets—Nyx, Miranda, and Hurricane—spanning diverse data types and sizes, as summarized in Table~\ref{tab:dataset}.
-For fair comparison, a uniform error bound of $10^{-3}$ is applied across all evaluated methods, including the original SZ3, NeurLZ, and our proposed approach.
-Reconstruction quality is measured using Peak Signal-to-Noise Ratio (PSNR), with higher values indicating better quality.
+We evaluate slice-based normalization in the NeurLZ framework by replacing global normalization with the method in Section~\ref{sec:operator_fusion}.
+Experiments use Nyx, Miranda, and Hurricane (Table~\ref{tab:dataset}) with a uniform error bound of $10^{-3}$ for SZ3, NeurLZ, and \abbr.
+Reconstruction quality is measured by PSNR.

 \begin{small}

 \end{small}